Algebras for enriched $\infty$-operads: Comparison with Model Categories of Operad Algebras

-To apply this result, we recall the standard examples of model categories where \emph{all} operads are admissible (as discussed in \cite[\S 7]{PavlovScholbachSymm}): \begin{enumerate}[(i)] \item the category $\Set_{\Delta}$ of simplicial sets, equipped with the Kan--Quillen model structure, \item the category $\txt{Top}$ of compactly generated weak Hausdorff spaces, equipped with the usual model structure, \item the category $\txt{Ch}_{k}$ of chain complexes of $k$-vector, spaces, where $k$ is a field of characteristic $0$ (or more generally a ring containing $\mathbb{Q}$), equipped with the projective model structure, \item the category $\txt{Sp}^{\Sigma}$ of symmetric spectra, equipped with the positive stable model structure. \end{enumerate} In the first three examples the unit is cofibrant, and in the positive stable model structure a suitable subcategory of flat objects is supplied by the \emph{$S$-cofibrant} objects of \cite{ShipleyConvenient} (see also \cite{SchwedeSymmSp}*{Chapter 5}, where these are called \emph{flat} objects).
-Note that a $\Sigma$-cofibrant operad in symmetric spectra is necessarily flat, since the $S$-cofibrant objects are the cofibrant objects in a model structure whose cofibrations include the usual cofibrations.
+The cases to which this result applies are primarily those where \emph{all} operads are admissible, as more generally we only have semi-model structure on algebras over $\Sigma$-cofibrant operads.
+This includes the following examples, as discussed in \cite[\S 7]{PavlovScholbachSymm}: \begin{enumerate}[(i)] \item the category $\Set_{\Delta}$ of simplicial sets, equipped with the Kan--Quillen model structure, \item the category $\txt{Top}$ of compactly generated weak Hausdorff spaces, equipped with the usual model structure, \item the category $\txt{Ch}_{k}$ of chain complexes of $k$-vector spaces, where $k$ is a field of characteristic $0$ (or more generally a ring containing $\mathbb{Q}$), equipped with the projective model structure, \item the category $\txt{Sp}^{\Sigma}$ of symmetric spectra, equipped with the positive stable model structure, \end{enumerate} In the first three examples the unit is cofibrant, and in the positive stable model structure on symmetric spectra a suitable subcategory of flat objects is supplied by the \emph{$S$-cofibrant} objects of \cite{ShipleyConvenient} (see also \cite{SchwedeSymmSp}*{Chapter 5}, where these are called \emph{flat} objects).
+Note that a $\Sigma$-cofibrant operad in symmetric spectra is necessarily flat, since the flat objects are the cofibrant objects in a model structure whose cofibrations include the usual cofibrations.

-Specializing to these cases, we have: \begin{cor} \ \begin{enumerate}[(i)] \item Let $\mathbf{O}$ be a $\Sigma$-cofibrant simplicial operad, then \item Let $\mathbf{O}$ be a $\Sigma$-cofibrant topological operad, then \item Let $\mathbf{O}$ be a $\Sigma$-cofibrant dg-operad over a field $k$ of characteristic zero, then where $\Mod_{k}$ is the derived \icat{} of $k$-modules \item Let $\mathbf{O}$ be a $\Sigma$-cofibrant operad in symmetric spectra, then where $Sp$ is the \icat{} of spectra. \end{enumerate} \end{cor} \begin{remark} The case of simplicial operads was already proved as \cite{PavlovScholbachOpd}*{Theorem 7.10}. \end{remark}
+Specializing to these cases, we have: \begin{cor} \ \begin{enumerate}[(i)] \item Let $\mathbf{O}$ be a $\Sigma$-cofibrant simplicial operad, then \item Let $\mathbf{O}$ be a $\Sigma$-cofibrant topological operad, then \item Let $\mathbf{O}$ be a $\Sigma$-cofibrant dg-operad over a field $k$ of characteristic zero, then where $\mathcal{D}(k)$ is the derived \icat{} of $k$-modules. \item Let $\mathbf{O}$ be a $\Sigma$-cofibrant operad in symmetric spectra, then where $\Sp$ is the \icat{} of spectra. \end{enumerate} \end{cor} \begin{remark} The case of simplicial operads was already proved as \cite{PavlovScholbachOpd}*{Theorem 7.10}. \end{remark}

+\begin{remark} According to Spitzweck's thesis \cite{SpitzweckOpd}*{Theorem 4}, a $\mathbf{V}$-operad with a single object that is cofibrant in the semi-model structure on one-object operads in $\mathbf{V}$ is admissible without further assumptions on $\mathbf{V}$.
+A version for coloured operads does not yet seem to appear in the literature, but if this is correct then the comparison of \cref{thm:opdalgrect} would apply in general for such cofibrant operads. \end{remark}